Get

 • $40 to $150 per month

 Unless your Miniature Poodle has health issues, you shouldn’t need to take them to the vet except for their yearly checkup.
-However, it is a good idea to set aside money for emergencies because with pets, as with humans, you never know what’s going to happen.
-Budgeting for emergencies is essential, so try to keep a bit set aside, especially if you decide not to get pet insurance for your Miniature Poodle.
+However, it is a good idea to set aside money for emergencies because with pets, as with humans, you never know what will happen.
+Budgeting for emergencies is essential, so try to set aside a bit, especially if you decide not to get pet insurance for your Miniature Poodle.

 Pet Insurance